tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 }
 ```

 Although it seems daunting, let's try to dissect it.
-First of all we declare our own tasks for generating Javadoc and Android resources on their respective jars.
+First of all, we declare our own tasks for generating Javadoc and Android resources on their respective jars.
 The `publishing` and `publication` closures are from the `maven-publish` plugin, which we must apply on top of the script.
-Inside the `publication` closure we declare a maven publication named `targetlayout` - named after the library(for your own library you must apply an appropriate
+Inside the `publication` closure we declare a maven publication named `targetlayout` - named after the library (for your own library you must apply an appropriate name).
-name).

 Continuing inside the `publication` closure, we apply the `groupdId`, `artifactId` and `version` in order to name the library appropriately.
-The values on the example above are set as project extra properties on the `build.gradle` file of the library's module so we can reference them in one single point.
-Then we declare which artifacts(i.e. files) we need the publication to have.
+The values on the example above are set as extra project properties on the `build.gradle` file of the library's module so that we can reference them in one single point.
+Then we declare which artifacts (i.e. files) we need the publication to have.
 We want the `.aar` for the release build, as well as the Javadoc and any extra resources as
-jars(we do so by calling the tasks we declared above).
+jars (we do so by calling the tasks we declared above).

-Finally we manually add all the dependencies of the library for `compile`, `api` and `implementation` configurations, as otherwise it will not be done automatically(the bintray-gradle-plugin explains nicely why).
+Finally, we manually add all the dependencies of the library for `compile`, `api` and `implementation` configurations, as otherwise it will not be done automatically (the bintray-gradle-plugin explains nicely why).

-In order to check if all this configuration for the publication works, we can add the `repositories` closure and publish on a local directory(in this case a directory named repo under the library module's build folder).
+In order to check if all this configuration for the publication works, we can add the `repositories` closure and publish on a local directory (in this case a directory named repo under the library module's build folder).
 Now in order to test that everything is fine we can execute:

 ```shell
 ./gradlew clean :targetlayout:publish